zhuoxingzhang/key-interview/README.md

 >> A high-performance server running Red Hat Enterprise Linux 8.10, equipped with two NVIDIA A100 GPUs (80 GB VRAM each), a 256-core CPU, and 1 TB of system memory.
 The two LLMs used are:
 >> - **DS**: DeepSeek-R1-Distill-Llama-70B
 >> - **Qwen**: Qwen3-30B-A3B-Thinking-2507
-> 4. Datasets
->> See `Artifact/Dataset.zip` for datasets with minimal keys (Hockey database and scalability datasets).

 # Online Demo